 Consider a steady flow in which one parameter a (e.g. the Reynolds number) can be adjusted.
-Now, as we change a and approach turbulence, the flow may develop a periodic oscillation with a single frequency $f_1$ .
+Now, as we change a and approach turbulence, the flow may develop a periodic oscillation with a single frequency f_1 .
 We could measure this by inserting some probe at a fixed point in the flow to measure a fluid variable y, e.g. one component of the velocity.
-We can detect the periodicity either by inspecting the readout y(t) or its Fourier transform $\tilde{y}$ .
+We can detect the periodicity either by inspecting the readout y(t) or its Fourier transform \tilde{y} .
 However, there is another way, that may be familiar from classical mechanics.
-This is to regard $\{y, \dot{y}\}$ as the two coordinates of a two-dimensional phase space.
-(Of course the dimensionality of the phase space could be arbitrarily large, but let us keep matters as simple
+This is to regard $\{y, y\}$ as the two coordinates of a two-dimensional phase space.
+(Of course, instead one could measure many variables and their time derivatives, resulting in an arbitrarily large phase space, but let us keep matters as simple as possible.)
+For a single periodic oscillation, the system will follow a closed path in this phase space [Fig. 15.17a].
+As we increase a further, a period doubling may occur and the trajectory in phase space may look like Fig. 15.17b.
+Now, as we are primarily interested in the development of the oscillations, we need only keep one number for every fundamental period $P_1 = 1/f_1$.
+Let us do this by taking a section through phase space and introducing a coordinate x on this section as shown in Fig. 15.17.
+The n'th time the trajectory crosses through this section, its crossing point is x_n , and the mapping from x_n to x{n+1} can be taken as a representative characterization of the flow.
+When only the frequency f_1 is present, the map will read $x{n+2} = x_n$ [Fig. 15.17a].
+When f_1 and $f_2 = \frac{1}{2}f_1$ are present, the map will read $x{n+4} = x_n$ [Fig. 15.17b].
+(These specific maps are

-&lt;sup>5This equation first appeared in discussions of population biology (Verhulst, 1838).
-If we consider $x_n$ as being proportional to the number of animals in a species, the number in the next season should be proportional to the number of animals already present and to the availability of resources which will decrease as $x_n$ approaches some maximum value, in this case unity.
-Hence the terms $x_n$ and $1 - x_n$ in Eq.
-(15.30).
+6This equation first appeared in discussions of population biology (Verhulst, 1838).
+If we consider x_n as being proportional to the number of animals in a species, the number in the next season should be proportional to the number of animals already present and to the availability of resources which will decrease as x_n approaches some maximum value, in this case unity.
+Hence the terms x_n and $1 - x_n$ in Eq.
+(15.32).

-Fig. 15.13: a) Representation of a single periodic oscillation as motion in phase space. b) Motion in phase space after period doubling.
+Fig. 15.17: a) Representation of a single periodic oscillation as motion in phase space. b) Motion in phase space after period doubling.
 The behavior of the system may also be described by using the coordinate x of the Poincaré map.